F0rsythe/obs/IT masters course/Module 1.md

 2. Learn how fires start and grow
 3. Positive influence
 4. Bridge between cyber and business
 5. Its an issue of trust: People must trust you to be in business.
+If you abuse the trust, you loose customers
+### Why Penetration Testing
+---